Mail Order & General Info

 West Coast Shipping Addresses:

-If your shipping address is on West coast it is likely your plants will arrive within 2 days of leaving the Monmouth Post Office.
+If your shipping address is on West coast it is likely your plants will arrive within 3 days of hand off to the shipping provider.
 Sometimes an extra day is required for rural areas of S. Oregon and N California.

 East Coast Shipping Addresses: